University of Taipei

 University of Taipei (UT; 臺北市立大學 (Taipei Municipal University)) is an institution of higher education in Taipei, Taiwan.
-It has two campuses in Taipei metropolitan area and is the only university under the administration of Taipei City Government.
+Located in Taipei metropolitan area, the university has two campuses, the Tianmu Campus in Shilin District and the Bo'ai Campus in Zhongzheng District.
+It is the only university under the administration of Taipei City Government.

-Established by the merger of Taipei Municipal University of Education and the Taipei Physical Education College in August 2013, University of Taipei can trace its roots into the late 19th century.
+Established by the merger of Taipei Municipal University of Education and the Taipei Physical Education College in August 2013, University of Taipei can trace its roots to the late 19th century.

 Academics

-Prior to the merger, TMUE have 4,800 students enrolled and TPEC 2,700.
-Today roughly 7,500 students are enrolled in University of Taipei.
+Prior to the merger, TMUE had 4,800 students enrolled and TPEC had 2,700.
+Today about 7,500 students are enrolled in University of Taipei.
 The university currently consists of five colleges: